Ensiuc/Ensiuc/README.md

 # Ensiuc.github.io

-Research Scientist | Epigenomics · Genomics · Single-Cell and Bulk sequencing Postdoctoral Fellow, UC Davis
+Postdoctoral Fellow, UC Davis | Epigenomics · Genomics · Single-Cell and Bulk sequencing

 I study how the environment shapes the genome and epigenome across generations, cell types, and biological contexts.
 My work spans preconception stress, reproductive system, autism-associated methylation, conservation genetics, and population genomics, combining wet-lab and dry-lab expertise to go from sample to insight.